Privacy notice public question time

-Arun District Council’s Constitution confirms the arrangements for Public Question Time at meetings of Full Council and the Cabinet; and also public speaking rules at the Development Control Committee.
-We therefore ask for details of your question so we can advise relevant Councillors and Officers in advance of the meeting, as the Constitution requires.
+Our Constitution confirms the arrangements for Public Question Time at meetings of Full Council and the Cabinet; and also public speaking rules at the Development Control Committee.
+We therefore ask for details of your question so we can advise relevant councillors and officers in advance of the meeting, as the constitution requires.
 We ask for your name, address, telephone number and email address so we can keep in touch with you as we process your question.

 Who we might share your information with

-Your details will be shared with relevant Councillors and officers where they need to know this to provide a response to your question.
-Only your name will be published on the schedule of questions circulated at Council meetings and published to Arun’s website after the meeting.
+Your details will be shared with relevant councillors and officers where they need to know this to provide a response to your question.
+Only your name will be published on the schedule of questions circulated at council meetings and published to our website after the meeting.

 What we do with your information